 The text sets the topics in their global context, referencing financial shocks such as Brexit and the Covid-19 pandemic.
-On top of the accessible writing style, students are supported through a range of pedagogical features in the text, ranging from key insights boxes, illustrative examples boxes and end-of-chapter tutorials to check understanding.
+An accessible writing style is supported by pedagogical features such as key insights boxes, progressive illustrative examples and end-of-chapter tutorials.
 The book is supplemented by PowerPoint slides designed to assist presentation of the text material as well as providing a coherent summary of the lectures.

 Table of Contents